Vietnam.vn - Nền tảng quảng bá Việt Nam

 "There are winners, losers, finishers, and losers.
 It can be a little chaotic, but it's great," said Richard Browning, founder of Gravity Industries.

 Browning also hopes that this race will create a fever, attracting the attention of the world's leading scientists and architects.
 He believes that with the participation of leading experts, flying human technology will develop rapidly.
-"There are things that we think are ridiculous until they become reality," Browning shared.
+"There are things we think are ridiculous until they become reality," Browning shared.

 Từ Marvel cho đến đời thực: Con người giờ đã có thể bay trên không như Iron Man! - Ảnh 1.